 It is difficult for any drunk driver to argue that they didn’t know or couldn’t know the possible consequences of their actions given that drunk driving laws and consequences are well documented in every state, not just Florida.
 Therefore, if it can be proven that the driver was intoxicated when the incident occurred, it is often a straightforward argument to show that they are reckless and liable.

-An accident attorney from The Law Place can review your case to determine if the evidence is sufficient to prove that the other driver was intoxicated.
+A Tampa car accident lawyer from The Law Place can review your case to determine if the evidence is sufficient to prove that the other driver was intoxicated.
 If the answer to that question is yes, assigning liability and recovering compensation for you or your family is an essential next step.

 Steps to Take at The Scene of the Drunk Driving Accident